SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

+Here, we predominately compare our SABMIS scheme with the existing steganography schemes for the embedding capacity, the quality of stego-images, and resistant to steganographic attacks.
+For the stego-image quality comparison, since most works have computed PSNR values only, we use only this metric for our analysis.
+Although we check the quality of the extracted secret images by comparing them with the corresponding original secret images (as earlier), this check is not common in the existing works.
+Hence, we do not perform this comparison.

+In the literature, there exist multiple transform-based steganography schemes that hide one or two secret images.
+Hence, in Table \ref{Table:Performance comparison with various other transform steganography schemes SABMIS} we compare our SABMIS scheme using the above mentioned metrics with such competing schemes.
+Recall, that like our SABMIS scheme these schemes are inherently resistant to steganographic attacks as well.

-{For the case of embedding one secret image into a cover image, we compare with \citep{S_Arunkumar_MedicalImage_DWT_2019}.
-Here, a binary secret image is embedded into a grayscale cover image.
-The authors in \citep{S_Arunkumar_MedicalImage_DWT_2019} achieve an embedding capacity of \SI{0.25}{bpp} while we achieve an embedding capacity of \SI{2}{bpp}.
-When comparing the stego-image and the corresponding cover image, \citep{S_Arunkumar_MedicalImage_DWT_2019} achieve a PSNR value of \SI{49.69}{dB} while we achieve a PSNR value of \SI{43.15}{dB}.
-This is considered acceptable because we are compromising very little in quality while gaining a lot more in embedding capacity.
-Moreover, PSNR values over \SI{30}{dB} are considered good \citep{Ste_2020, Zhang2013, Liu}. }
+{As evident from Table \ref{Table:Performance comparison with various other transform steganography schemes SABMIS}, for the case of hiding one secret image, we compare with the best work of this category \citep{S_Arunkumar_MedicalImage_DWT_2019}.
+Here, as for us, by using a transform based approach, a grayscale secret image is hidden into a grayscale cover image.
+The authors in \citep{S_Arunkumar_MedicalImage_DWT_2019} and our scheme both achieve an embedding capacity of \SI{2}{bpp}.
+When comparing the stego-image and the corresponding cover image, \citep{S_Arunkumar_MedicalImage_DWT_2019} achieve a PSNR value of \SI{49.69}{dB} (when experimented with eight cover images) while we achieve a lower PSNR value of \SI{41.64}{dB} (when experimenting with a higher number of cover images, i.e., ten).
+PSNR values over \SI{30}{dB} are considered good \citep{Ste_2020, Zhang2013, Liu}.
+Although, the scheme by \citep{S_Arunkumar_MedicalImage_DWT_2019} is superior than ours for hiding one secret image, it does not scale for the case of hiding multiple secret images, which we do (please see below).}